kernelcrash/electron-rom-emulator/README.md

      - because we are in an ISR routine this falling edge does not cause another interrupt.
-     - We don't exit the ISR.
-Effectively we 'loop round' and watch for the next positive edge.
-We don't end iup looping around forever as we will eventually hit a RAM access or upper ROM/peripherals access that will allow us to exit the ISR.
+     - We exit the ISR to give some time back to the main loop in main.c

 Still this is a miniscule amount of time to service an interrupt.
 Key stuff: